morepath/morepath/doc/views.rst

   def document_default(request, model):
       return "Only if request header Something is set to special."

-If you have add a predicate and you *don't* use it in a view, the view will work for all values of that predicate, i.e. it won't care what the predicate function return.
+If you have a predicate and you *don't* use it in a ``@app.view``, or set it to ``None``, the view will work for the ``default`` value for that predicate.
+If you don't care what the predicate is and want the view to match for any value, you can pass in the special sentinel :data:`morepath.ANY`.
+The ``default`` parameter will also be used when rendering a view using :meth:`morepath.Request.view` and you don't pass in a particular value for that predicate.

 The ``order`` parameter for the predicate will determine which predicates match more strongly than another; lower order will match